mantispineapple/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-The project includes a python file with code that provides statistical analysis of bikeshare data
+The project includes a python file with code that provides statistical analysis of bikeshare data.
+Comments have been added throughout the course of the project to ensure that functions within code can be reused.

 ### Files used
 bikeshare_resubmission4.py